brainlife/cli/README.md

 $ bl app monitor --id 5b031dacc1b8f90044ad6c3b
 ```

-Then, after the app has finished, you can download the resulting dataset just by supplying the dataset id:
+Then, after the app has finished (and the dataset has been stored), you can download the resulting dataset just by supplying the resulting dataset id.
+You can get the resulting dataset id by querying the list of datasets (which will be sorted by date) and then running something like this:

 ```
 $ bl dataset download --id 5afddb42251f5200274d9ca1